ErykKnesz/family_expenses/README.md

   }

  Just make sure you inlcude the id of the item in the path (in this example it's "1").
 If you try to alter non-existent item, you will receive error 404.
 If you make a formatting mistake or fail to include all necessary key-value pairs, you will get error 400 message.

+I attach my expenses.json file as an example.